-- Applications from partisan political organizations. - Applications from for-profit organizations. - Applications requesting support for fundraising activities such as sponsorships,

-- advertising or event tickets (see Sponsorship Program Overview). - Applications from individuals. - Applications for memorials or endowments. - Applications for programs, projects, or services operating and/or serving people outside of the UCM Service Area - Applications requesting support solely for strategic planning or program development (i.e. "planning year")
+- Applications from partisan political organizations. - Applications from for-profit organizations. - Applications requesting support for fundraising activities such as sponsorships, advertising or event tickets. - Applications from individuals. - Applications for memorials or endowments. - Applications for programs, projects, or services operating and/or serving people outside of the UCM Service Area. - Applications requesting support solely for strategic planning or program development (i.e. "planning year").